raku-community-modules/Toaster/README.md

 # Toasting

-To toast the ecosystem, run the `toaster-perl6` command, giving it as positionals args the tags, branches or commits (basically anything `git checkout` will accept).
+To toast the ecosystem, run the `bin/toaster-perl6` command, giving it as positionals args the tags, branches or commits (basically anything `git checkout` will accept).

 Note: toasting takes ages (~50 minutes on a 24-core box), so don't go wild with toasting all the commits, if you're not prepared to wait for it.

-The toaster will create an SQLite database, with toasting results for each of the toasted module, and each of the given commits.
+The toaster will create an SQLite database in `toast.sqlite.db` file, with toasting results for each of the toasted module, and each of the given commits.

 ```bash
     toaster-perl6 2017.03 2017.05 some-branch nom 64e898f9baa159e2019